RaVincentHuang/notebook/GNN/GNN.md

 	+ The graph is too large $\to$ cannot fit the computational graph into a GPU $\to$ Sample subgraphs to compute embeddings

 ### Feature Augmentation
++ Input graph does not have node features

 ![[Pasted image 20240410171128.png]]
++ Certain structures are hard to learn by GNN
+	+ Clustering coefficient
+	+ PageRank
+	+ Centrality